Prescription Tracking Service - NHS

 03 SOLUTIONS DISCOVERY

-The systems pharmacists were using at the time were heavily reliant on manual processes, including printing and scanning prescriptions, handwritten annotations to adjust medication dosages and quantities, and the use of multiple systems to manage a single task.
+From our research, we found the systems used at the time were heavily reliant on manual processes, including printing and scanning prescriptions, handwritten annotations to adjust medication dosages and quantities, and the use of multiple systems to manage a single task.

 I employed the RICE scoring method to prioritise which potential features to explore objectively across different areas such as potential impact, reach, effort required for each feature.